 The Inland Revenue Department ("IRD") will issue 2019/20 profits tax returns to active companies on 4 May (around a month later than usual).
 Profits tax returns in unrepresented cases are due for filing within one month of issue.
-Companies that are represented will get extensions under the IRD's block extension scheme.
-Special extensions are available this year under the block extension scheme for "N-code" companies (i.e., with accounting year end dates fall within 1 April to 30 November).
+Companies that are represented will get extensions under the IRD's block extension scheme for "N-code" companies (i.e., with accounting year end dates fall within 1 April to 30 November).
 For N-code companies represented by tax representatives, filings are due by 30 June.